 Nutrition is responsible for our energy level.
 If we mostly consume unhealthy foods, then we can’t expect that we will be able to play well for more than several gems.
 Only conscious, healthy eating will guarantee high energy level before the match, as well as quicker recovery after the match.
 I know that it is easier to grab a snack than to prepare a healthy sandwich, but look at this as a long-term plan that will make you a better player and a healthier human being.

 Moreover, during practice/match, you need access to quick boosts of energy.
-The best sources are bananas, isotonic drinks and energetic gels, so all players at all levels should always have these products in their tennis bags to make sure that they won’t be beaten by their own body.
+The best sources are bananas, isotonic drinks and energy gels, so all players at all levels should always have these products in their tennis bags to make sure that they won’t be beaten by their own body.